AxelVilleret/active-learning-project/README.md

 You will obtain a file called `base_0.h5` in the `model` folder.
 However you can tune some parameters in `config.py` to improve **accuracy** such as number of LSTM units, embedding size, etc.

 # Active Learning
-To choose the selection algorithms and the number of samples, you can edit the `active_learning.py` file as follows:
+To choose the selection algorithms and the number of samples, you can edit the corresponding parameters in the `config.py` file :

 ![alt text](images/config.png)